by Vera Remes

 My husband used to be a “glass half empty” guy.
 Being a police officer, this served him well and kept him alive, I suspect.
 As a glass half empty guy, he was always thinking how a situation could go sideways when confronting an unknown.

 I’ve learned over the last 28 years of marriage that confrontation does no good and that, if left to marinate, my husband will eventually figure out for himself how glorious life is.
 That said, I still suffered the initial cringe when I could focus further down the road than he could.
-At the point when I felt that his recriminations were actually hurting him emotionally, I knew I needed to confront him.
+At the point when I felt that his recriminations were hurting him emotionally, I knew I needed to confront him.

 The turning point